Deputy Director of Forensic Programmes, Faculty of Medicine & Health Sciences

 Simon Duff has a BSc in Psychology and Physiology (University of Southampton), MSc in Forensic Psychology (University of Surrey), and a PhD in Applied Psychology (University of Cambridge).
 He received a SERC-NATO post-graduate scholarship and worked for 2 years at the University of California, San Diego with Professor Donald Norman.
 After graduating from the Professional Guitar Program at the Musician's Institute of Technology he took up an Assistant Professor post at the Cognitive Section at the University of Bergen, Norway.
 This led to a Senior Research Fellow post and a Lectureship at the Department of Clinical Psychology, University of Liverpool.
 During this time Simon qualified through the BPS Stage II route to become a BPS Chartered and HCPC Registered Forensic Psychologist.
-Simon moved to the University of Nottingham to work on the Doctorate in Forensic Psychology Programme where he is the Deputy-Director of Forensic Programmes, Director of the Top-Up (2 year) doctorate and Placement Manager.
-He is a member of the Division of Forensic Psychology committee and the BPS Research Board.
+Simon moved to the University of Nottingham to work on the Doctorate in Forensic Psychology Programme where he is the Director of Stage II Training and Placement Manager.
+He was a member of the Division of Forensic Psychology committee and the BPS Research Board.

-Simon's primary clinical work, based at the Merseycare NHS Trust community service, Mersey Forensic Psychology Service and the MSU, The Scott Clinic, is with men who have offended sexually against children.
-However, working across a community and medium secure setting he also routinely works with men who have offended sexually against adults, women who have offended against children, violent people, stalkers, and individuals with fetishes.
-This work is the driver behind much of Simon's research focus, which is concerned with sexual offending and stalking.
-Additionally he is involved with the award winning team at Mersey Forensic Psychology Services in the development of services for the partners of individuals who have offended sexually against children.
+Until recently Simon's primary clinical work, based at the Merseycare NHS Trust community service, Mersey Forensic Psychology Service and the MSU, The Scott Clinic, was with men who have offended sexually against children.
+However, working across a community and medium secure setting he also routinely worked with men who had offended sexually against adults, women who had offended against children, violent people, stalkers, and individuals with fetishes.
+This work has been the driver behind much of Simon's research focus, which is concerned with sexual offending and stalking.
+Simon has recently moved to work at a local Low Secure Service.

 Simon collaborates with a number of international colleagues on projects concerned with stalking and with fringe consciousness, has provided input to the BPS response to the government's plans for new stalking legislation, and is an editor on a number of professional journals.
-As a trained hypnotherapist Simon has been involved in work concerned with the use of hypnosis in changing the quality of life of individuals living with Dementia, with Dr Dan Nightingale, and is collaborating with Dr Jeremy Tree on the use of hypnosis in simulating a variety of neuropsychological disorders.
+As a trained hypnotherapist Simon has been involved in work concerned with the use of hypnosis in changing the quality of life of individuals living with Dementia, with Dr Dan Nightingale.
 Simon is trained in a number of different ways of working with individuals such as EMDR, EFT, and NLP.

 Occasionally Simon works outside of the NHS and has provided expert opinion for the Parole Board, the Courts, MAPPA, and has advised on IPP cases.
-He also provided clinical input to an episode of the ITV program Bad Girls and spoke on local radio about pornography.
+He also provided clinical input to an episode of the ITV program Bad Girls and has spoken on local radio about pornography.
+He will shortly appear on a new television programme for Channel 5.

 Stalking, sexual offending, anger and aggression, communication skills, cognitive interview, the jury, genograms, working with complex cases.